zzzprojects/learn-orm/tutorials/vb-net/collections.md

 # Collections

 In many applications, you will need to manage groups of related objects.
-There are two ways to group objects: by creating arrays of objects, and by creating collections of objects.
+There are two ways to group objects: creating arrays of objects and creating collections of objects.

  - Arrays are most useful for creating and working with a fixed number of strongly typed objects.
 For information about arrays, see Arrays.
  - Collections provide a more flexible way to work with groups of objects.
-Unlike arrays, the group of objects you work with can grow and shrink dynamically as the needs of the application change.
+Unlike arrays, the group of objects you work with can grow and shrink dynamically as the application change needs.

-For some collections, you can assign a key to any object that you put into the collection so that you can quickly retrieve the object by using the key.
+For some collections, you can assign a key to any object that you put into the collection to quickly retrieve the object by using the key.

-A collection is a class, so you must declare an instance of the class before you can add elements to that collection.
+A collection is a class, so you must declare an instance of the class before adding elements to that collection.

 ## Types